What is a Co-operative?

 7. Concern for Community

-ORICoop – a Co-operative of organic farmers, investors & consumers.
+ORICoop – a Co-operative of organic farmers, eaters and investors.

-Together with all our members, ORICoop seeks to do business differently.
-With aligned intention, expansive investment and farm management, opportunities and people development – we want to see the world of organic food be prosperous, safe and world changing.
+Together with our members, ORICoop seeks to do business differently.
+With aligned intentions, farm management and transition strategies, investment parthways and career development – we want to see the world of organic farming and food be prosperous, safe and world changing.

-We believe that people should be able to farm organically without profit always being the single strongest driver & motivator.
-We also believe that people and investors, can be intrinsically involved in their investments, and to see the long term outcome of these benefits beyond the financial return.
+We believe that people should be able to farm organically without profit being the single strongest driver, measure and motivator.
+We also believe that people and investors, can be intrinsically involved in their investments, and to see the long term outcome of these benefits beyond the financial returns.

 In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility and caring for others.
 That’s the official definition according to the International Co-operative Alliance.

-ORICoop believes that farms should be invested in and owned and managed by entities that have a long term interest in the preservation, restoration, viability, productivity and longevity of the asset.
+ORICoop believes that farms should be owned and managed by entities that have a long term genuine interest in the preservation, restoration, viability, productivity and longevity of the asset.